- The bald eagle is one of America’s most loved birds and serves as the country’s national symbol.

 Arizona: 65 Pairs

 The state has taken many steps to protect bald eagles, and it has seen a steady increase in numbers as a result.
-According to the state’s Game and Fish Department, Arizona has around 69 breeding pairs, and a record 87 young bald eagles hatched during the 2019 breeding season.
+According to the state’s Game and Fish Department, Arizona has around 65 breeding pairs, and a record 87 young bald eagles.

 The state has around 1,000 bald eagles who migrate to the state to spend the winter months.
 The state’s Department of Fish and Wildlife says the best times to view them are during the winter months from December to March.
 The state does not get many bald eagles who winter there.

 Colorado: 200 Pairs

 Colorado has about 200 resident breeding pairs of bald eagles.
 It also has around 1,000 pairs of bald eagles that spend the winter there.

 Connecticut: 82 Pairs